Kolaru/GoodStartAtPythonForScientists/exercises/final/instructions.md

 ## Load data

 Load the data `data.txt` and plot it with `pyplot.imshow`.
 The data is set in a 1 x 1 box.
-Use `extent = (0, 1, 1, 0)` to have correct orientatin of data.
+Use `extent = (0, 1, 1, 0)` to have correct orientation of data.

 ## Grid